 What is Red Rock Trail System®?

 Red Rock Trail System® is a network of trails, parks, and complete street infrastructure in Jefferson County, Alabama.
-As of 2010, 160 miles of trails have been completed!
-Freshwater Land Trust is constantly working with government, business, and community groups to complete and connect more trails.
+As of 2026, 160 miles of trails have been completed!
+Freshwater Land Trust is constantly working with governments, business, and community groups to complete and connect more trails.

 The trail system is made up of six major “corridors” spanning Jefferson County.
 Each corridor consists of different types of trails that connect the county together and primarily follow Birmingham area waterways.
-The corridors are: Jones Valley (which includes Valley Creek), Village Creek, Five Mile Creek, Shades Creek, Cahaba River, Turkey Creek.
-Our vision for the system is for every trail within each corridor to be connected, allowing Jefferson County residents complete access to routine transportation and recreation.
+The corridors are: Jones Valley (which includes Valley Creek), Village Creek, Five Mile Creek, Shades Creek, Cahaba River, and Turkey Creek.
+Our vision is a fully integrated trail system where every trail within each corridor is connected, giving Jefferson County residents complete access to both routine transportation and recreation.

-You can access the details of the full, 750-mile plan here.
+You can access the details of the original 750-mile plan here.
 You can view a Google map of the master plan here.

 Where are the completed trails?